itumanen/kd_tree/README.txt

 PART I: BUILD KD TREE
 - TODO:
 	* add rtimer code to makefile + use to compute the run time of KD tree construction
-	* look up what qsort does under the hood -- operate only on pointers to point2D?
+	* To use less space, declare enum using chars instead of ints
-	* check that copying elements into newly allocated arrays copies ADDRESSES TO POINTS - should?
+	* handle odd-numbered inputs (number of points)
 - Known Bugs:
 	* setting height during recursive calls could yield incorrect results - thus this isn't done on the fly, but before exiting the constructor
-	* if number of points is odd, right is one spot too big
+	* if number of points is odd, the right-side array needs to be allocated one space more

 PART II: VISUALIZE TREE LIKE A MONDRIAN PAINTING